 The bags that you use on a daily basis are all suited for specific occasions.
 A polyester gym bag, a leather handbag for the office and a glitzy evening bag for a party.
 And sometimes you might purchase a bag because a certain brand or model are all the rage.
 When you look at the history of the bag, you will find that its development has been largely influenced by trends in art, fashion and society.
-Embark on a journey of discovery through the history of the bag at the Museum of Bags and Purses.
+Embark on a journey of discovery through the history of the bag at the Museum of Bags Amsterdam.

 Your bag reflects the given period of time

 Each bag tells its own story.
 It gives information about the fashion trends, art, techniques and customs in a given period of time.

 Discoveries to be made: from purse on a chatelaine…

 In the sixteenth century, people used bags and purses to carry money and other personal belongings.
 People used bags with frames, leather purses and pouch-like purses.
 These were carried mainly on the belt or the waistband.
 In plain or luxurious versions, depending on the wealth of the owner.
 The oldest bag in the Museum of Bags Amsterdam is a sixteenth century men’s bag made of goat leather with a metal frame.
 Throughout the sixteenth and seventeenth century, men started to wear their personal belongings in the pockets of their clothes.
 Pockets in clothes were a new development in fashion and they ended up making the men’s bag largely redundant.
 As of the sixteenth century, women started to wear their bags and purses on a hook with chains on their belts: the chatelaines.
 At the same time, many bags and purses were made for special occasions such as bridal bags, alms purses and gaming purses.